WhatsApp Business API: What are notifications?

 - Reminders or alerts that are not in connection with a customer’s purchase or a specific event

 Generally, WhatsApp will review all notifications you submit within 48 hours.
 WhatsApp will reject all template messages that do not have correct formatting (spelling mistakes or wrong parameters) or contain suspicious content.
 For more information, see the WhatsApp Business API guidelines.

 Notifications are always free for the recipients.
 However, companies have to pay to send notifications if they are sent outside of the 24-hour customer service window.
 The prices vary depending on the country and current prices can be found here: WhatsApp Notification prices.

 Notifications are most effective for you and your customers when they are automated.
 The notification function can be connected to your existing communication system and can be fully-automated after the first implementation.
-This is part of our MessengerPeople service and can be supported in our solution: the Messenger Communication Platform.

 Tip: If you’re interested in learning more about messaging app customer service and the WhatsApp Business API, sign up for one of our free webinars!
 Our messenger experts will walk you through strategy, use cases, and a live demo of our tool.
 Webinar Schedule

 Learn how to use notifications for different industries with our branch articles:

 - Messaging app communication for the energy industry

 - Messaging app communication for the automotive industry